calculquebec/cq-formation-cip202/doc/en/gnu_parallel.rst

 - GNU Parallel can `resume the sequence of compute tasks
   <https://docs.alliancecan.ca/wiki/GNU_Parallel#Keeping_Track_of_Completed_and_Failed_Commands,_and_Restart_Capabilities>`__
-  in case of a job ending sooner than expected or what is needed.
+  in case a job is interrupted.

 GNU Parallel command syntax
 ---------------------------